Thursday, November 22nd – Friday, November 23rd

 Berlin, Friedrich-Ebert-Stiftung, Hiroshimastr.
 17

-organized by Friedrich-Ebert-Stiftung, Reporters Without Borders Germany (RSF Germany) and Media in Cooperation and Transition
+organised by Friedrich-Ebert-Stiftung (FES), Reporters Without Borders Germany (RSF Germany) and Media in Cooperation and Transition (MiCT)

 08:30 Registration opens

-Anya Schiffrin, Director of Technology, Media & Communications Specialization, Columbia University (School of International & Public Affairs)
+Anya Schiffrin, Director of Technology, Media & Communications, Columbia University (School of International & Public Affairs)

 10:30 Coffee Break

-10:45 Local Flavors and Global Patterns: Can Ownership Concentration and Oligarchization be seen and addressed as a Worldwide Trend?
+10:45 Local Flavours and Global Patterns: Can Ownership Concentration and Oligarchisation Be Seen and Addressed as a Worldwide Trend?

-- How does the Latin American legacy of colonial land ownership translate to the airwaves in Brazil?
+- How is the Latin American legacy of colonial land ownership manifested in Brazilian media?

 - Can media literacy and ownership transparency help to combat online disinformation in Sri Lanka?

-- What role does the state play after the liberalization of the Moroccan television and radio market?
+- What role does the state play after the liberalisation of the Moroccan television and radio markets?
 Do old cliques still play a role?

 Ali Amar, Le Desk, Morocco